Project-K-Official/project-k-official.github.io/guides/installing-kavach.md

 icon: rocket
 ---

-# Installing KavachOS
+# Installing Kavach OS

-Installing KavachOS is quite easy.
+Installing Kavach OS is quite easy.
 Please choose the way you would like to install the OS and we will guide you with a video

 ==- As a daily driver [!embed](https://www.youtube.com/watch?v=Dzdg-0vldW4)